HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

 .. code-block:: sh

-   roslaunch awesome_package setpoint.launch vehicle_name:=roflcopter
+   roslaunch awesome_package setpoint.launch vehicle_name:=klopsi

 Everything will still be connected just fine.
-The only difference is, that every node is running inside the :file:`/roflcopter` namespace.
+The only difference is, that every node is running inside the :file:`/klopsi` namespace.

 Taking the Next Step
 ====================